 Risk factors include:

 Many risk factors influence and increase your risk of heart disease and stroke.
-A lot of these risk factors such as high cholesterol, high blood pressure, overweight/obesity, inactivity and smoking are modifiable.
+A lot of these risk factors such as high cholesterol, high blood pressure, living with overweight, inactivity and smoking are modifiable.

 Your doctor will do a physical examination and ask you about your own and your family medical history before doing any tests.